 When practiced regularly, deep work boosts creativity.

 It comes with its challenges though, particularly given the distractions that invade our modern lives.
-How easy is it to turn off your cell phones for a few hours on a typical day?
+How easy is it to turn off your cell phones, for instance, for a few hours each day?

 3. Mix it up a little